JustinK72/OnlyFoods/README.md

 [Heroku App](https://onlyfoodloginpage.herokuapp.com/signin.php)

 ## Some example bootstrap for the carousel
 The code below uses a slide and arrows to display three different photos.
-We updated this code with our own images and added buttons that make it go from page to page.
+We updated this code with our own images and added buttons that shoot it from page to page to display the different menu items and prices.
 ```html
 {
  <!-- Carousel -->